Anan1218/homehealth/frontend/TESTING_PLAN.md

 # Frontend Testing Plan

 ## Overview
 This document outlines the testing strategy for our React frontend application with feature-based organization.
-The application currently includes authentication functionality and follows a modular architecture.
+The application follows a modular architecture focused on health data management and user experience.

 ## 📋 **Implementation Progress Checklist**